Banking and Merchant Card Services

 Master Depository Account (MDA) Program

-The Office of the State Treasurer has agreements with over 40 financial institutions statewide for common banking services.
+The Office of the State Treasurer has agreements with financial institutions statewide for common banking services.
 Under the MDA program, the fees for these services are kept static for 2 years.
 State agencies can open accounts under the MDA program once they have received authorization to establish a local account outside the treasury.

 Master Depository Accounts are most often used by state agencies who have offices in locations where there is no convenient access to a branch of the bank who holds the state's concentration account.
 These Master Depository Accounts are swept on a regular basis by cash management staff at the OST.